Security Alert

 Interview

-After the Kentucky Consular Center has reviewed your completed DS-260, you may receive an e-mail from KCC to let you know that an interview has been scheduled at the U.S. Embassy or Consulate you selected on your DS-260 form.
-The e-mail will instruct you to log into the Entrant Status Check on the Electronic Diversity Visa (E-DV) website, using your DV entry confirmation number, to view the date, time and location of your interview.
+After the Kentucky Consular Center (KCC) has reviewed your completed DS-260, you may receive an e-mail from KCC to let you know that an interview has been scheduled at the U.S. Embassy or Consulate you selected on your DS-260 form.
+The e-mail will instruct you to log into the Entrant Status Check on the Electronic Diversity Visa (E-DV) website, using your DV entry confirmation number, to view the date, time, and location of your interview.
 Print this information to take with you to your interview.
-You will need to be present at the interview, as well as your spouse and children (as applicable) who are applying for a diversity immigrant visa.
+Everyone in your family applying for a diversity immigrant visa will need to be present at the interview, or be interviewed at a later date, in order to receive a visa.
+This includes you, your spouse, and children (as applicable).

-Your completed Form DS-260 will be accessible by the U.S. Embassy or Consulate where you will be interviewed.
+Your completed Form DS-260 will be available to the U.S. Embassy or Consulate where you will be interviewed.
 You do not need to fill out a new application.

 Important Applicant Notice:

 Based on U.S. law, not everyone who applies for a visa will be found eligible to come to the United States.
-There are a number of possible reasons why someone might not qualify for a visa.
+There are several possible reasons why someone might not qualify for a visa.
 The circumstances of each case are different.
 Approved visas generally are not available on the day of interview.